kwmsmith/fwrap/README.txt

  * A sufficiently modern Fortran 90 compiler.

-Fwrap has been tested on three fortran compilers to date, but could benefit from more testing on other compilers/other versions.
+Fwrap has been tested on three fortran compilers to date (see below), but could benefit from more testing on other compilers/other versions.
 If you have another version or a different compiler and use fwrap, please let the devs know.

 Tested Fortran 90 compilers: